maxulysse/maxulysse.github.io/_posts/2017-05-23-first-post.md

 ---

 ## Hello world!
-I was getting tired of Wordpress, so I decided to try out Jekyll hosted on Github, and I'm quite happy with the result.
+I was getting tired of Wordpress, so I decided to try out Jekyll hosted on GitHub, and I'm quite happy with the result.

-If you want to know more about the template I'm using, you can look at the [github repository](https://github.com/maxulysse/maxulysse.github.io).
+If you want to know more about the template I'm using, you can look at [the repository <i class="fa fa-github" aria-hidden="true"></i>](https://github.com/maxulysse/maxulysse.github.io).

 I kind of like the philosophy of using such a tool.
 It reminds me a lot of LaTeX in fact.